KPTV: The tradition of Perry Mason at noon

-In 1966, KPTV began airing syndicated reruns of Perry Mason on weekday evenings.
-In 1970, KPTV shifted Perry Mason to a new time, weekdays at noon—the start of a longtime Portland television tradition, as the program would air in that timeslot each weekday until 2012 (save for a 10-month period from 1974 to 1975, when it aired at 12:30 p.m.).
-By the late 2000s, KPTV audience research indicated that one out of every 11 people in the Portland market who were watching television at 12 p.m. weekdays were tuned in to Perry Mason on channel 12.
-The noon tradition was so solid that when Meredith Corporation named Patrick McCreery as KPTV's general manager in August 2008, McCreery was granted the power to make any local programming move he saw fit with one exception—that he could not drop Perry Mason from the schedule or move it off the 12 p.m. timeslot.
+In 1966, KPTV began broadcasting syndicated reruns of Perry Mason on weekday evenings.
+In 1970, KPTV moved Perry Mason to a new time, weekdays at noon (replacing the long-running children's show, Rusty Nails).
+It was the start of a longtime Portland television tradition, as Perry Mason would continue to be broadcast in the 12 p.m. timeslot each weekday until 2012 (save for a 10-month period from 1974 to 1975, when it moved to 12:30 p.m.).
+By the late 2000s, KPTV audience research indicated that one out of eleven people in the entire Portland market who were watching television at 12 p.m. weekdays, were tuned in to Perry Mason on channel 12.
+The Perry Mason at noon tradition was so solid that when Meredith Corporation named Patrick McCreery as the new general manager of KPTV in August 2008, McCreery was granted the power to make any local programming changes he saw fit with one exception: he could not drop Perry Mason from the schedule nor move it from the 12 p.m. timeslot.

-The tradition ended however in August 2012 as Perry Mason ended its 46-year run on KPTV, and moved to sister station KPDX on September 4 in an earlier 8 a.m. timeslot (Rachael Ray replaced Mason in the noon timeslot on KPTV); the program's relocation from the noon slot—and displacement from KPTV—was cited as the result of decreased viewership of Perry Mason in recent years on channel 12 and programming shifts in daytime television towards more first-run syndicated talk and court programs.
-Because KPTV and KPDX held the broadcast rights to Perry Mason in the Portland market, KATU did not air the program on its MeTV subchannel (MeTV holds broadcast rights to the program nationally), replacing it with other programs carried by that network.
+The tradition finally ended in August 2012 when KPTV moved Perry Mason to sister station KPDX channel 49, on September 4, 2012, in an earlier 8 a.m. timeslot (Rachael Ray replaced Mason in the noon timeslot on KPTV); the program's relocation from the noon slot—and displacement from KPTV—was cited as the result of decreased viewership of Perry Mason in recent years on channel 12 and programming shifts in daytime television towards more first-run syndicated talk and court programs.
+Because KPTV and KPDX held the broadcast rights to Perry Mason in the Portland market, KATU channel 2 did not broadcast the program on its MeTV subchannel (MeTV held broadcast rights to the program nationally), replacing it with other programs carried by that network.

 By September 2014, Perry Mason had left KPDX and was replaced with variable programming, ending a 48-year long Portland tradition.
-Accordingly, KATU's MeTV subchannel now airs the program in pattern with the national schedule.
+Accordingly, the MeTV subchannel on KATU began showing Perry Mason in pattern with the national schedule until the station replaced the network with Charge! in September 2022.
+MeTV in Portland is now on the third subchannel of KJYY-LD, a translator of Salem-licensed Telemundo affiliate KJWY-LD.

-Originally, KPTV replaced the reruns with syndicated programming, but has since been replaced with an hour-long newscast at 12:00 p.m. under The Noon News.
+Originally, KPTV replaced the reruns with syndicated programming, but has since added an hour-long newscast at 12:00 p.m. under The Noon News.